ilg-physics-ucsb/physics6-manual/6AL/LabMath1/6AL.md

 ### Uncertainty in measurement
 <!-- When we measure a quantity, say the length of a rod, what we measure will not be the true length.
 Instead, if we were careful and thoughtful in our measurement, we will get a length close to the true length but limited by the resolution of our measurement tool.
 For instance, the smallest marking on the tape measure might be millimeters.
 Because of this barrier inherent in all measurement tools, even different measurements won't give the same result.
 This means that all measurements will contain a window of uncertainty about them.
 Some window in which we are confident that the true length of the rod lies.-->

 When we measure a quantity, say the length of a rod, what we measure will not be the true length.
 Instead, if we were careful and thoughtful in our measurement, we will get a length close to the true length, our best guess.
-When we report our measurement to others, most honest way of reporting it is to provide our best guess and window of values in which the true length might fall.
+When we report our measurement to others, the most honest way of reporting it is to provide our best guess and window of values in which the true length might fall.
 This window is called our **uncertainty**.
 We would typically write down the length of the rod in the following format.

 $$
 62.33 \pm 0.05 \text{ cm}